Kopachelli/zero-player-kingdom/README.md

 Since there is a very clear roadmap for adding specific functionality, it’s a great platform for learning the unique aspects of a new language or coding style.

-In this project you will find an orphan branch for each language which ZPK has been developed in, with another README explaining how to compile and run it.
+In this project you will find separate branches for each language which ZPK has been developed in, with another README explaining how to compile and run it.
 This branch will remain a static reference for the development roadmap.
+When you're starting a new project, simply create a new branch off of the `mater` branch named for the language or technique you're learning.

 # Roadmap